How We Respond

 Canadian Tire Jumpstart Program: Close to 500 local children-who may otherwise be denied the opportunity to participate in recreational activities- are provided financially through the Canadian Tire Jumpstart Program.
 This national campaign began with CC as the pilot agency in 2004.

 Birthday Program: Gifts are provided for children up to 10 years of age.

-Christmas: During it’s long history, CC has always provided at Christmas.
-Presently, the May Court Club assists with distribution of new toys and CC with food vouchers.
-3,000 plus registered households (which includes over 13,000 individual/families-babies to seniors-in 2018) are assisted each year due to the community’s generosity.
+Christmas: During it’s long history, Community Care has always provided at Christmas.
+Over 3,000 registered households (which includes over 13,000 individual/families-babies to seniors-in 2019) are assisted each year due to the community’s generosity.